-For graduate studies at the New England College, the MFA Program in Poetry is assessed on a per-credit basis.
+For graduate studies at the New England College, the Master of Fine Arts Program in Poetry is assessed on a per-credit basis.
 Students need to complete a total of 64 credits over four semesters.
 There are no charges for the final fifth residency in which students present their final manuscript, give a lecture, participate in a senior panel and give an extended reading.
 Room and board for the residency components of each semester is will be charged separately to the tuition rate.

-Requirements for the Master of Fine Arts: Poetry
+Requirements for Master of Fine Arts in Creative Writing: Poetry

-EN 5110 - Poetry Workshop I Residency (3cr) EN 5210 - Craft, Poetics, and Theory I Residency (3cr) EN 5310 - Tutorial on Poetry 1 Correspondence (9cr) EN 7120 - Residency and Reading Journals, Recitations I (1cr)
+EN 5110 - Poetry Workshop I Residency (3cr)

+EN 5210 - Craft, Poetics, and Theory I Residency (3cr)

+EN 5310 - Tutorial on Poetry 1 Correspondence (9cr)

+EN 7120 - Residency and Reading Journals, Recitations I (1cr)